Roberta Alexander: Early life and career

 In 1982, Alexander made her debut at the Komische Oper Berlin as Mimì in Puccini's La bohème, a role she sang again for her debuts at the Royal Opera House in London in 1984 and the English National Opera in 1992.
 Alexander's debut at the Metropolitan Opera (Met) was in 1983 as Zerlina in Don Giovanni. in 1985, she portrayed there Bess in the company's first production of Porgy and Bess, alongside Simon Estes.
 She returned to the Met in the title role in Janáček's Jenůfa (1985, 1986), as Vitellia in Mozart's La clemenza di Tito (1987, 1991), as Mimì in La bohème (1987), as well as Antonia in Offenbach's The Tales of Hoffmann (1987), Countess Almaviva (1988, 1989), Donna Elvira in Don Giovanni (1990), and the Fifth maid in Elektra (2016).

 In 1985 she gave her first of several performances at the Theater an der Wien as Cleopatra in Handel's Giulio Cesare, and sang Donna Elvira for her debut at the Vienna State Opera in 1986.
 In 1989 she gave a lauded portrayal as Jenůfa at the Glyndebourne Festival, and returned there as Vitellia in 1995.
 She performed and recorded several works with Nikolaus Harnoncourt and the Concentus Musicus Wien, including the title role in Handel's Theodora in 1990 and as Daphne in Handel's Apollo e Dafne in 1992.
 In 1994 she portrayed the title role in Berthold Goldschmidt's Beatrice Cenci at the Opernfest in Berlin.
 In 1997 she appeared as Donna Elvira at the Florida Grand Opera.
 In 2004 she created Hannah Pitt and other characters in the world premiere of Péter Eötvös's Angels in America at the Théâtre du Châtelet in Paris.

 In 2009, Harnoncourt chose her for the role of Maria for his recording of Porgy and Bess.
 She coached the diction of the Arnold Schoenberg Choir for the production.
 She later performed secondary character roles, including performances at the Grand Théâtre de Provence of Elektra in 2013, La Scala in 2014, and La Monnaie in 2015.
 She performed as the Fifth Maid in Strauss's Elektra at the Met in 2016 and as Curra in Verdi's La forza del destino at the Royal Opera House in 2017.

 She taught at the Conservatorium van Amsterdam, the Rotterdam Conservatory and the opera studio of the Dutch National Opera.

 Personal life

 Alexander was married twice.
 Her first marriage was to conductor Edo de Waart in the early 1970s, and ended in divorce.
 She married orchestral manager Siebe Riedstra in 1975.

-Alexander died in Amsterdam on October 14, 2025 from a heart attack, at the age of 76.
+Alexander died from a heart attack in Amsterdam, on October 14, 2025, at the age of 76.